 |Scripture:||"How can this be?" they asked.
 "Isn't this Joseph's son?"
 Luke 4:22b (NLT)|

-As you know, we usually use an object each week to help teach the lesson.
-Instead of using an object today, I am going to ask one of you to help teach the lesson.
+Today I am going to ask one of you to help teach the lesson.
 Who would like to be my helper today?
 (Choose a child who is well known to the other children.)
 Thank you, John for volunteering to be our helper today.
-You all know John, don't you?
-He may go to school with some of you.
+You all know John, don't you? he may go to school with some of you.
 Does anyone here go to school with John?
 John might even be in your class.
 Is anyone here in the same class with John?
 Some of you know John pretty well.
 I am going to tell you some things about him and you tell me whether you believe.

 Here is something you probably didn't know.
 John has the power to heal the sick of all their diseases.
 Do you think that could be true?
 You don't?
 Why not?
 Well, you know John and he is just an ordinary kid like you.
 He lives right here in the same town, you go to the same school, and play on the same soccer team.
 There is no way he has the power to heal sick, is there?